ordersage/ordersage/README.md

 ## During experimentation

-Experiments will be executed in a fixed, arbitrary order (known as a run).
+Tests will be executed in a fixed, arbitrary order (known as a run).
 A run will be repeated a number of times specified by setting `n_runs` in `config.py`.
 The remote worker(s) will be rebooted after each run to ensure a clean machine state.
-The experiments will then be randomized using a user-provided seed or epoch time seed as a default and run.
-Re-randomization and execution of the experiments will occur a number of times specified by `n_runs`.
+The tests will then be randomized using a user-provided seed or epoch time seed as a default and run.
+Re-randomization and execution of the tests will occur a number of times specified by `n_runs`.
 Worker node(s) will be rebooted for a clean state between each run.

 **Debugging:** All debug information will be saved to a log file.
 In `config.py`, `verbose=True` will direct STDOUT to be printed to the terminal as DEBUG information.
 Any errors during execution and information statements will be both saved to the log file and printed to the terminal.

 ## Results

 Results will be saved to a timestamped folder in the `sigmetrics-tool` repository.
-A single results folder contains metadata of each run (found in `run_results.csv`) in addition the results of each experiment (in `exp_results.csv`), and the machine specs of the worker node(s) (in `env_out.csv`).
-Experiment results will include the returned result of the experiment, as well as a report of success or failure.
+A single results folder contains metadata of each run (found in `run_results.csv`) in addition the results of each test (in `exp_results.csv`), and the machine specs of the worker node(s) (in `env_out.csv`).
+Test results will include the returned result of the test, as well as a report of success or failure.

 ##### Result Requirements

-In order to automate the collection of results and statistical analysis of experiment order, the user must meet the following requirements when gathering results in the code implemented as part of the experiment repository:
+In order to automate the collection of results and statistical analysis of test order, the user must meet the following requirements when gathering results in the code implemented as part of the experiment repository:

-1. Results from each experiment must be collected and stored in a text file (file name specified in `config.py` as `results_file`) as a single column of floating-point numbers written in the order the experiments were called by the controller script.
+1. Results from each test must be collected and stored in a text file (file name specified in `config.py` as `results_file`) as a single column of floating-point numbers written in the order the tests were called by the controller script.
 2. Result text file and machine spec information will moved to a results directory and transferred to the controller node together.
 The results directory path must be specified by the user in `config.py` as `results_dir`.
-3. All failed experiments must return a non-zero exit code, and also a value of the user's choice in the results text file (i.e even a failed experiment must produce a result to the results text file).
+3. All failed tests must return a non-zero exit code, and also a value of the user's choice in the results text file (i.e even a failed test must produce a result to the results text file).

 ## Statistical Analysis

 Results from runs will be analyzed via `toolstats.py`.
 Here, it is assumed that all nodes are of the same hardware type.
 Analysis will occur for both single node executions and multinode and contain the following statistical tests:

 1. Shapiro Wilk: separates normally distributed data from not normally distributed data
-2. Kruskall Wallace: reports whether experiment order has a statistically significant impact on performance
+2. Kruskall Wallace: reports whether test order has a statistically significant impact on performance
 3. Percent Difference: difference between means of fixed-arbitrary vs random order
 4. Effect Size: magnitude of percent difference
 5. Confidence Interval Comparisons: categorizes CI of two tests as: